 On the other side of the Kidron Valley, sloping up towards the Temple Mount, a large Muslim cemetery blocks the eastern gate, or Golden Gate, which itself is even bricked closed.
 One tradition suggests that after the Messiah appears, He will enter Jerusalem through this gate.
 The graves therefore represent an attempt to “defile” anyone who would ascend the hill in order to enter the gate.

 A Weighty Question

 Who may ascend into the hill of the Lord?
 And who may stand in His holy place?
-He who has clean hands and a pure heart” (Psalm 24:3-4
+He who has clean hands and a pure heart. —Psalm 24:3-4

-Two Perspectives, But One Solution
+Two Perspectives, One Solution

-Others of us try to earn His favor in some way.
-Impossible.
-We don’t earn by works what He offers only by grace.
-Even more amazing, no sin will hinder those who come to God by grace through faith in the Jesus, the Messiah.
+Just as no bricked gate can keep Jesus out when He comes, so also no sin will hinder those who come to God by grace through faith in the Jesus, the Messiah.

 The only gate the Lord won’t enter is the heart that keeps Him out.
 You and I hold the keys.